Photo: Sophie Webb

 Since 2004, the sanctuary has been supporting research by Oikonos Ecosystem Knowledge to study the post-breeding migration patterns and movements of Black-footed Albatross in the eastern Pacific Ocean.
 Twenty-eight birds were tagged in central California during the first three years of this study (2004-2005, 2007).
 Males and females were found to occupy different oceanic regions during the post-breeding season, with males venturing farther west than females.
 Data from 2004-2005 indicate that the tracked birds spent approximately 60 percent of their time in the high seas beyond national Exclusive Economic Zones.
 Of the time spend in U.S. territorial waters, 42 percent was spent within the three central California national marine sanctuaries.

 CSCAPE: Collaborative Survey of Cetacean Abundance and the Pelagic Ecosystem

-CSCAPE is a collaboration between the National Oceanic and Atmospheric Administration (NOAA) Fisheries and the National Marine Sanctuary Program to assess the abundance and distribution of marine mammals and characterize the pelagic ecosystem off the U.S. West Coast.
-Cruises are conducted every three years and cover the entire West Coast, from the northern boundary of Washington to the southern boundary of California, including concentrated sampling within the West Coast sanctuaries.
+CSCAPE was a collaboration between the National Oceanic and Atmospheric Administration (NOAA) Fisheries and the National Marine Sanctuary Program to assess the abundance and distribution of marine mammals and characterize the pelagic ecosystem off the U.S. West Coast.
+Cruises were conducted every three years and covered the entire West Coast, from the northern boundary of Washington to the southern boundary of California, including concentrated sampling within the West Coast sanctuaries.